MMEX Database Sync Across Android, iOS, and Desktop

 On iOS, MMEX currently directly accesses the SQLite database from cloud storage without creating a local copy.
 This approach may be updated in the future to use a local copy for performance improvements, especially for heavier operations.
 The database syncs back when users save or exit the app.
 For now, conflicts are handled manually using timestamps to determine the latest version.

-- Sync Timing: Changes are synced back when the user saves or exits the app.
+• Sync Timing: Changes are synced back when the user closes database or exits the app.

 Desktop (MMEX for Desktop)